Auckland International Airport Limited: Revenue

-AIAL enjoys diverse revenue streams, and operates a 'dual-till' approach, whereby its finances are split into aeronautical and non-aeronautical balance sheets.
+AIA enjoys diverse revenue streams, and operates a 'dual-till' approach, whereby its finances are split into aeronautical and non-aeronautical balance sheets.
 Aeronautical income is derived from airfield charges, terminal services charge and the airport development charge (or departure fee).
 Non-aeronautical revenue comes from its significant property portfolio, car park, and retail income.
 Due to the airport having little-to-no competition, the aeronautical side of the business is subject to information disclosure requirements as set by the Commerce Commission.
 Income from the non-aeronautical side of the business accounts for just over half of its revenue.
 The airport has been criticised by airlines, led by Air New Zealand, for its purportedly high landing charges.
 Research conducted in September 2010 by aviation consultants Jacobs, however, indicates that Auckland Airport international charges are slightly below the average of the 20 largest international airports flown by Air New Zealand.

 The diversity in revenue was of benefit during the downturn in international aviation following the events of 11 September 2001, and subsequently the 2002 Bali bombings, SARS outbreak and the Iraq War.
 The airport was able to rely on steady income from the non-aeronautical side of the business, which softened the blow of international events.

 In July 2009 Auckland Airport elected to delay a scheduled increase in its landing charges from 1 July 2009 to assist its airline customers during the recession.
 The scheduled increase was put in place on 1 March 2010.
 The company has in the past reportedly been singled out by airline lobby group IATA for its consistent excessive level of profits.
 Airlines such as Air New Zealand complain of excessive landing charges.
 On 5 June 2007, the airport's 60 per cent profit margin was criticised by IATA director general and CEO Giovanni Bisignani.
 He said the airport had a "happy monopoly" and that IATA would ask the New Zealand government to investigate.

-Until July 2008, AIAL charged all departing international passengers (12 years old or older) a $25 departure fee.
+Until July 2008, AIA charged all departing international passengers (12 years old or older) a $25 departure fee.
 This has been replaced with a passenger services charge levied on the airlines for each arriving and departing international passenger.
 This charge has commenced at $13 and was planned to rise by 50 cents a year for two years to $14.
 In 2012, Auckland Airport envisaged to cut the international passenger fee and hike the domestic travellers charges in FY-2013.